MikeBib/osTicket-Configuration/README.md

 STEP 2 – CONFIGURE DEPARTMENTS
 <p>
 <br />
 We can configure departments by selecting the “Departments” button while still in the “Agents” tab.
-We can then “Add New Department”, see EXAMPLE 2A.
+We can then “Add New Department”, see EXAMPLE 2A and EXAMPLE 2B.
 </p>
 <br />
 EXAMPLE 2A